 Germany Tightens Asylum Rules: What Refugees and Asylum‑Seekers Need to Know

-The German Bundestag has passed a major overhaul of asylum laws that affect many refugees and asylum‑seekers living or planning to come to Germany.
-The new rules — enacted on Friday, 27 March 2026 — implement a European Union asylum reform but also go further in changing how people arriving in Germany are processed, where they stay and how long their procedures may take.
-The laws aim to process asylum claims faster and return people who are not eligible more efficiently.
-They also create new rules for people arriving via other EU countries.
+The German Bundestag has passed a major overhaul of the country’s asylum laws.
+The new rules — enacted on Friday, 27 February 2026 — implement a European Union asylum reform while also introducing new national measures that go further.
+They aim to process asylum applications faster, reduce so-called “secondary movement” across EU borders and return people who are not eligible for protection more quickly.
 Here is what you should understand in clear terms:

 1. What Is the EU Asylum Reform (GEAS)?

-Germany’s new laws are part of a European Union asylum reform called the Common European Asylum System (in German, Gemeinsames Europäisches Asylsystem – GEAS).
+Germany’s new law ((GEAS-Anpassungsgesetz)) is part of a European Union asylum reform called the Common European Asylum System (in German, Gemeinsames Europäisches Asylsystem – GEAS).
 The EU agreed on this reform in 2024 to harmonise asylum procedures across member states.
+All 27 member states must implement it by 1 July 2026.

 The core idea of the EU reform is: